Blog

 “Our talented and personable team of instructors are passionate about goaltending and do an excellent job of explaining, demonstrating, and reinforcing the essential techniques used in today’s game,” Carroll said.
 “Goalies who train with us work hard, improve their skills and have fun!”

-CGS offers clinics at convenient Minnesota locations including Alexandria, Blaine, Eagan, Edina, Richfield and St. Michael-Albertville.
-We also host two sessions in West Des Moines, Iowa.
+CGS is hosting clinics at convenient Minnesota locations including Alexandria, Blaine, Eagan, Edina, Richfield and St. Michael-Albertville.
+We will also be leading two sessions in West Des Moines, Iowa.

 “We help goalies take their games to new levels by building individual skills, techniques, athleticism, consistency and self-confidence,” Carroll said.